awslabs/iot-app-kit/docs/AWSIoTSiteWiseSource.md

       (Optional) The reference ID if the style settings.
 IoT App Kit applies the style settings to the asset property associated with the reference ID.
 Every component has different style settings.

       Type: String

+`properties`

+(Optional) One or more AWS IoT SiteWise properties, referenced by property alias

+Each asset contains the following fields:

+- `propertyAlias`

+  The alias for the property. i.e. /company/windfarm/3/turbine/7/temperature

+  Type: String

+- `resolution`

+  (Optional) The time interval over which to aggregate data (for example, average, minimum, and maximum).
+For example, if the resolution is `1d`, IoT Application Kit aggregates your data once every 24 hours (1 day).
+For more information about the supported units and format, see [parse-duration](https://github.com/jkroso/parse-duration) on GitHub.

+  If left blank, the default behavior will be to display data in a more aggregated form, as the time period of data being shown is increased, as follows:

+  * When a `viewport` with less than 15 minutes of data is being displayed, request raw data.
+  * When a `viewport` with less than 15 hours of data is being displayed, request minute aggregated data.
+  * When a `viewport` with less than 60 days of data is being displayed, request hourly aggregated data.
+  * When a `viewport` with more than 60 days of data is being displayed, request daily aggregated data.

+  The valid resolutions for AWS IoT SiteWise are the following:

+  * `0` - Raw data (unaggregated data).
+IoT Application Kit uses the [GetAssetPropertyValueHistory](https://docs.aws.amazon.com/iot-sitewise/latest/APIReference/API_GetAssetPropertyValueHistory.html) operation to fetch your data.
+  * `1m` - Minute aggregated data.
+IoT Application Kit uses the [GetAssetPropertyAggregates](https://docs.aws.amazon.com/iot-sitewise/latest/APIReference/API_GetAssetPropertyAggregates.html) operation to aggregate your data.
+  * `1h` - Hourly aggregated data.
+IoT Application Kit uses the [GetAssetPropertyAggregates](https://docs.aws.amazon.com/iot-sitewise/latest/APIReference/API_GetAssetPropertyAggregates.html) operation to aggregate your data.
+  * `1d` - Daily aggregated data.
+IoT Application Kit uses the [GetAssetPropertyAggregates](https://docs.aws.amazon.com/iot-sitewise/latest/APIReference/API_GetAssetPropertyAggregates.html) operation to aggregate your data.

+  Type: String

+- `cacheSettings`

+  (Optional) The cache settings that you can customize for the given asset property.

+  Type: Object

+- `refId`

+  (Optional) The reference ID if the style settings.
+IoT App Kit applies the style settings to the asset property associated with the reference ID.
+Every component has different style settings.

+  Type: String

 #### Alarms